-Homily for Our Lady Queen and Patroness of Nigeria
+Homily for Our Lady Queen and Patroness of Nigeria29 Sep 2017, by Sermons in

 Today, the twenty-sixth Sunday of the year (A), we celebrate the solemnity of Our Lady Queen and Patroness of Nigeria, and it is not a coincident that we also celebrate the anniversary of our national independence today.
 The Church in Nigeria consciously joins every Nigerian on this day, not just to celebrate the anniversary of our national independence, but also to pray specially and renew our confidence in the maternal intercessions of Our Mother, the Blessed Virgin Mary.
 With one voice, the Church in Nigeria calls on our Lady to intercede for Nigeria in distress.